jearlcalkins/IP-latencies-2D-view/README.md

 ##### run environment:
 AWS AMI linux on t2.micro
 tcpdump installed
-imaging Pillow environment installed sudo or root access
+imaging Pillow environment installed
+sudo or root access
-python 3.6 with these modules: PIL, math, matplotlib, numpy,  ipaddress, argparse, sys, re, time, datetime, subprocess, glob, os ethernet interface: eth0
+python 3.6 with these modules: PIL, math, matplotlib, numpy,  ipaddress, argparse, sys, re, time, datetime, subprocess, glob, os
+ethernet interface: eth0
 other linux or bsd unix's may use a different interface name. if so, the hardcoded tcpdump call, will need to be changed.

 ##### rough install directions #####
-be careful, getting your python3 environment setup, and there is a successful corresponding pip3 install.  the pip commands below are assuming the pip --version corresponds to your python36 version.  v
+Be careful, getting your python3 environment setup, and there is a successful corresponding pip3 install.
+The pip commands below are assuming the pip --version corresponds to your python36 version.

 ```
 sudo yum update -y